The altitude winds blowing in the troposphere represent an energy source that is larger than the world’s current energy needs.

 THE PHYSICAL PRINCIPLE

-The kite’s aerodynamic forces, mechanically transmitted by each tether to its winch, act on the generators at ground, charging a storage system, feeding a local user or directly supplying electricity to the grid.
+The kite’s aerodynamic forces, mechanically transmitted by each tether to its winch, act on the generators at the ground, charging a storage system, feeding a local user or directly supplying electricity to the grid.

 THE POWER OF HIGH-ALTITUDE WINDS